gpt-cmdr/ras-commander/README.md

 └── requirements.txt
 ```

 ## Inclusion of .cursorrules and ai_tools for AI-driven Coding Experience

 Open the ras_commander folder in the Cursor IDE, and it will automatically include the .cursorrules file in your instructions.
-Additionally, two other provided methods for interacting with the library though your current AI subscriptions:
+Additionally, two other provided methods for interacting with the library through your current AI subscriptions:

 - ChatGPT:  ras_commander GPT Assistant (LINK HERE)
 - Latest LLM summaries of the code base: